Minors for Management Students

 Students doing a Minor program must have a Desautels Faculty of Management Minor Approval Form, listing the courses being applied to the Minor, signed by the Minor adviser in the relevant department.

 For the Minor in Economics, students must complete 18 credits of material that does not overlap with Management course content.
 A maximum of 6 credits will be permitted within the BCom program for MGCR 293 and ECON 230D1/D2 or ECON 250D1/D2, and a maximum of 6 for ECON 295 and ECON 330D1/D2 or ECON 352D1/D2.
 Students interested in this Minor must obtain approval from the BCom Office.

-The Minor in Mathematics and the Minor in Statistics are detailed in this publication.
-For all other Minors, please refer to Faculty of Arts and Faculty of Science sections of this publication.
+The Minor in Mathematics and the Minor in Statistics are detailed in this section of the eCalendar.
+For all other minors, please refer to Faculty of Arts and Faculty of Science sections.
 Students should begin the Minor in Mathematics or the Minor in Statistics no later than the second-to-last year and should immediately consult the appropriate adviser in the Department of Mathematics and Statistics.

 Students planning to take the Minor in Statistics are advised to substitute MATH 324 for MGCR 271.
 That course will then count as 3 credits toward the Minor.
 If the decision to take a Minor program is made after MGCR 271 has been taken, students who wish to take MATH 324 will receive three additional credits; however, MATH 324 will only count toward the 18-credit Minor requirement.
 Students should check for overlap between Statistics courses with the BCom Student Affairs Office.

 Bachelor of Commerce (B.Com.) - Minor Mathematics for Management Students (18 credits)

 Mentors: Professors A. Hundemer and A. Kelome, Department of Mathematics and Statistics, Faculty of Science